sindresorhus/slugify/readme.md

 ### slugifyWithCounter()

-Returns a new instance of `slugify(string, options?)` with a counter to handle multiple occurences of the same string.
+Returns a new instance of `slugify(string, options?)` with a counter to handle multiple occurrences of the same string.

 #### Example